-After living in Melbourne (pronounced ‘Mel-bin’ by the locals) for a month and a half, I feel as if I’ve just about moved here.
-I’ve become quite familiar with this lovely city on the Yarra river and some of its finer offerings over the last few weeks.
+After living in Melbourne (pronounced ‘Mel-bun’ in Australia) for three months, I’d become quite familiar with the lovely city on the Yarra river and some of its finer offerings.
 Why go to Melbourne?
 SO many reasons!

-Currently, Melbourne has about 3.7 million inhabitants, but was once Australia’s largest city thanks to a gold rush in the mid 1800s.
-Sydney was first claimed for the British by Captain James Cook in 1770 (of course the Aborigines were here first—for, oh about 50,000 years) and, it’s no rumor, many of its first inhabitants were British convicts.
+Currently, Melbourne has about 5 million inhabitants and was once Australia’s largest city thanks to a gold rush in the mid 1800s.
+Sydney was first claimed for the British by Captain James Cook in 1770 (of course the Indigenous Australians were here first—for, oh about 50,000 years) and, it’s no rumor, many of its first inhabitants were British convicts.

 Melbourne hosted the first Olympic Games in the Southern Hemisphere in 1956 and became the country’s sporting capital.
 Of course, Sydney ‘one-upped’ Melbourne with the 2000 Games.
 Since the Australian people are very proud of their hometowns, you can imagine the on-going debate over which is the better city.

 Just through my experiences alone, I happen to prefer Melbourne.
 I am the first to admit this is all based on simple personal experiences and if I’d gotten a job in Sydney and had met more people there, I may feel the reverse.

 Summertime in Melbourne

 When I lived and worked in Melbourne, it was summertime and the city came alive with moonlight movies in the park, outdoor concerts put on by the symphony, cricket matches, the Australian Open, and Melbournians just getting outdoors for the sake of getting outdoors.